Iron ore futures extend rally on China property sector support measures

 Mainland China's Health Commission reported 32,943 new coronavirus cases for Nov.
 24, compared with 31,656 new cases a day earlier.

+U.S. long-term Treasury yields sank to a more than seven-week trough on Friday while the dollar dropped back toward recent lows against major peers as markets continued to digest dovish signals from the Federal Reserve.
+MKTS/GLOB

-The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 fell 0.4%, hot-rolled coil SHHCcv1 fell 0.3%, wire rod SWRcv1 fell 0.8%, meanwhile stainless steel SHSScv1 rose 0.4%.
+The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 rose 0.7%, hot-rolled coil SHHCcv1 rose 0.8%, stainless steel SHSScv1 rose 0.4%, meanwhile wire rod SWRcv1 fell 0.5%,

 Nippon Steel Corp 5401.T, the world's No.4 steelmaker, is looking to buy more stakes in coking coal mines to secure a stable supply of the key steel-making ingredient, its executive said.